 I won’t recommend a specific bank, but will tell you that your experience will largely depend on which branch and who you end up working with.
 I highly recommend you check with other expat friends and ask about their personal experience and for their recommendations.
 That being said, I can give you my experience here and tell you where I bank here in Taiwan.

 In my personal experience, I have really enjoyed my relationship with Cathay Bank the most.
 From the time I walked in the door, their service was the absolute best.
 They treated me like a regular customer and helped me open not only a regular account, but also apply for the Costco Credit Card which I was approved for with relatively little paperwork and received within a couple of weeks.
-The only downside at this point to Cathay Bank is that all of their online services (the mobile app and their web banking) is all in Chinese.
+The only downside at this point to Cathay Bank is that all of their online services (mobile app and their web banking) are in Mandarin.

 I have had my Citibank account for the longest amount of time.
 For people who come from countries or states that also have Citibank branches, Citibank provides one of the best international banking experience for most Taiwan Expats.
 Their website and app are both in English and Chinese and it’s very easy to use their ATM system and online system.
 You can transfer up to $1000USD per day back and forth with no international transfer fees between citibank accounts.